St Clement's Church, Oxford: The present

-The church's professional staff consists of the Rector, Revd Mark Hay (from April 2024); the Assistant Curates, Revd Dr Joanna Tarassenko (since July 2021) and Revd Dr Oliver Wright (since July 2025); a Parish Administration Manager, a Youth Worker, and a Children and Families Worker.
+The church's professional staff consists of the Rector, Revd Mark Hay (from April 2024), a Parish Administration Manager, a Youth Worker, and a Children and Families Worker.
 There is a Leadership Team and many day-to-day activities are supported or led by a body of active volunteers.

 Bells

 St Clement's has three bells, all brought from the old church in the 1820s.
 The two larger bells were later removed from the tower and are now on display in the church entrance.